English Program Information and Admission Requirements

 - Submit an official undergraduate transcript to the Office of Graduate Studies and Research showing at least 21 semester

 hours in upper division (300-400 level) courses in literature, writing, and linguistics,

 - Submit an official Graduate Record Exam (GRE) score to the Office of Graduate Studies and Research,

-- Submit a written application to the Office of Graduate Studies and Research,
+- Submit an application to the Office of Graduate Studies and Research,

-- Submit to the Director of English Graduate Studies a writing sample: for the literature tracks, fifteen pages that
+- Submit a writing sample: for the literature tracks, fifteen pages that

 demonstrate the applicant's critical skills in analyzing literature; for the creative writing track, ten pages that reflect